GegznaV/RcmdrPlugin.biostat/README.md

 If you need more than one plug-in to be loaded, hold <kbd>Ctrl</kbd> key while selecting the plug-ins.
 To load the plug-ins, *R Commander* must restart.

+> NOTE: be aware that some plug-ins are incompatible one to the other
+> and some combinations of plug-ins may break R Commander (e.g.,
+> “RcmdrPlugin.EZR” and “RcmdrPlugin.EZR.as.menu”).
+In this kind of
+> situations, you should restart R session and try the other combination
+> of plugins.

 3. If **RcmdrPlugin.biostat** is loaded, you can access its functionality through `BioStat'19` menu in the menu bar: